Offshore custom software development: 2008 Recession

 During the Great Recession, offshore software development spending lowered.
-During his 2008 presidential campaign, Barack Obama stated «I will stop giving tax breaks to companies that ship job overseas and I will start giving them to companies that create good jobs right here in America.» This led to a $3,000 tax break for US companies per hire onshore instead of offshore.
+During his 2008 presidential campaign, Barack Obama stated "I will stop giving tax breaks to companies that ship job overseas and I will start giving them to companies that create good jobs right here in America."
+This led to a $3,000 tax break for US companies per hire onshore instead of offshore.
 In 2010, the market picked up again.
 In 2011, General Electric, whose CEO had a seat at the President's Council on Jobs and Competitiveness, announced the creation of 11,000 onshore IT jobs.

 Globalization

 By the mid-2010s, the debate onshore/offshore was becoming irrelevant, as all major software outsourcing providers had shifted to worldwide operations and integrated offshoring into a seamless offer for their clients.

 New agile and DevOps development models called for a tighter relation between the client and the offshoring provider, making major long-distance offshoring destinations (Russia, India, China) unfit for the job.
 Nearshoring, offshoring to a very nearby country, has gained increasing popularity among the CIO and CTO community.
 The USA is increasing its IT shopping in Latin American countries, and Europe in Poland and other small Eastern European countries such as Lithuania.
 North Korea appeared on the map of IT offshoring destinations, having great engineering resources and an excellent price/quality ratio.

-By 2010, India started to consider China as a threatening competitor.
+By 2010, India started to regard China as a threatening competitor.
 In September 2010, the French company Capgemini bought the Brazilian software developer CPM Braxis for $330 million to significantly grow its offshore capacity.
 In November 2010, Hewlett-Packard confirmed a $1 billion investment to develop 6 major offshore centers in Bulgaria, China, Costa Rica, India, Malaysia and the Philippines.

 In 2013, China's offshore software market reached $5.05 billion.
 By 2015, India was considering repatriating most of its outsourcing activities to move to a new generation of automated software development.
 In February 2016, Apple Inc. opened its first offshore software development center in India.

+In 2025, the offshore software development market has grown into a significant global industry valued at over $150 billion, driven by increasing digital transformation initiatives and demand for scalable technology solutions.